BM (singer): 2018–2019: from "Makolongulu" remix to "Rosalina"

-On 25 December 2018, he issued the remix of "Rosalina", with Awilo Longomba as a featured artist.
-Sung in a blend of Lingala, French, and English, the remix garnered broad acclaim and set off a chain of dance challenge videos, similar to the original.
+On 25 December, he released a remix of "Rosalina" featuring Awilo Longomba, which garnered broad acclaim and set off a chain of dance challenge videos similar to the original.
 The remix made the "Top 10 hits that made people dance in 2018" list by Music in Africa.
-The song's popularity allowed BM to embark on an international tour, with performances in the United States, Australia, Belgium, Canada, Germany, the Netherlands, and France.
+The song's popularity allowed BM to tour internationally, performing in countries including the United States, Australia, Belgium, Canada, Germany, the Netherlands, and France.

 2020–2024: Standalone releases

 On 6 March 2020, BM dropped the ndombolo-inspired single "How Low (Anita)", characterized by the genre's trademark rhythm and guitar, accompanied by a video directed by Lester Kunai and filmed in Paris.
 A month later, on 14 April, while Western musicians were increasingly "sampling and recycling Congolese guitar riffs into uninspired pop and urban tracks", BM released "Kanda", an ndombolo single with Celeo Scram.
 In his review for African cultural platform Djolonet, critic Aodren described the track as featuring "sharp, well-cut guitar line, a vibrant atmosphere, frothy percussion, and bits of vocals woven between dedications and fiery dance calls".
 The song quickly gained attention for its upbeat choreography in the video and its viral #KandaChallenge.
-BM later followed up with "Mabe" on 2 August 2021, and "Ye Le" on 6 October, both of which sustained his popularity, with the latter going viral through the trending #YeleChallenge.
+BM later followed up with "Mabe" on 2 August 2021, and "Ye Le" on 6 October, with the latter going viral through the trending #YeleChallenge.
 Later releases included "Nyla" (2023), the instrumental "Intro" (2023), and "Selfie" (2024).